Backyard Chickens, and the Interconnectedness of All Things - Part 2

 Roosters are interesting, too

 Now-a-days it’s not just mother hens and chicks that interest me.
 Our flock has become a constant source of interest, with individual characters emerging and displaying all kinds of chicken smarts.
-In particular, we currently have a rooster who does things I would never have imagined a rooster would do.
+In particular, we have a rooster who does things I would never have imagined a rooster would do.

 In the next article, I’ll share the things he gets up to.